TineshaErskine/python_codes/README.md

     * A script that takes user input in the form of a course and the grade obtained.
 It creates, writes, and saves this in a txt file.
 It will then read the information and print the average grade for the courses.

 3. [Random numbers list](https://github.com/TineshaErskine/python_coding/tree/master/random_numbers_list)
-    * A script that generates 12 random numbers and saves them within a list
+    * A script that generates 12 random numbers and saves them within a list.
+It will manipulate the list by slicing and ordering.
+It then prints information about the numbers and their position in the list.